 For example, if your dog loves to go to the dog park and loves to run and play with other dogs while he’s there, but you haven’t been taking him often – 2017 is the year to make this a weekly routine.

 4) Like us, our Pets are social animals too!
-Make 2017 the year we all spend more time with other four legged loved ones.
+Make 2017 the year we all spend more time with other four-legged loved ones.

 Dogs are pack animals; they love to hang out in groups.
 Socialization is good for them on several levels, as it promotes healthy behavior.
 If you have friends and family that have dogs, make it a plan to get together at least once a month for your dogs to play in groups.
 Always form groups with dogs that are friendly to other dogs, and always supervise any visits with new introductions.
 Most of the time, a group of dogs will play fair and they’ll figure out their own social patterns pretty quickly.
 If any dog is showing fearful patterns: hiding, holding their tail between their legs, or growling – then that dog may not be ready for group play.
-You can have that dog observe these sessions (on leash and from a distance) and over time, he may join in when he’s ready.
+You can have that dog observe these sessions (on a leash and from a distance) and over time, he may join in when he’s ready.

 5) 2017 is the year to experience something new

 Our dogs have a shorter life than we do and their time to enjoy new experiences is limited; make 2017 the year they experience something they’ve never experienced before!
 All the above New Years Resolutions vary in frequency; some are daily, weekly, and monthly ways you can make your Pets healthier and happier.
-For the fifth resolution we recommend making it a goal to do something big and new in 2017.
-Maybe your dog has never been to Big Bear, or a national park.
-Maybe he hasn’t walked on the Redondo Beach Pier, or stayed at a pet friendly hotel in a new city with you.
+For the fifth resolution, we recommend making it a goal to do something big and new in 2017.
+Maybe your dog has never been to Big Bear or a national park.
+Maybe he hasn’t walked on the Redondo Beach Pier or stayed at a pet-friendly hotel in a new city with you.
 Whatever is a “new” experience to him, make it a resolution to do it in 2017.